 Here are some options for you to place your subscription form:

-• your pop-up forms appear no earlier than after 30 seconds a user has been inactive on your website.
+- your pop-up forms don’t appear too early after a user lands on your website.

 Choose between single or double opt-in